 The need to provide young people with opportunities to work are more urgent than ever.
 Technology is accelerating at an unprecedented pace, with technologies like artificial intelligence changing many things about how we live and work—including the nature of our work, and the jobs we do.
 To ensure that young people are prepared to fill these future jobs, they must start building the necessary skills now to gain technical fluency, as well as evergreen skills like adaptability and collaboration.
 Without the private sector’s commitment to providing those experiences to the most vulnerable young people, the opportunity gap between the haves and the have nots will only continue to be exacerbated.

-Find out more about the OECD and the Future of Work
+Find out more about the Future of Work on our dedicated portal

 The opportunity gap has only worsened during the pandemic, and here it’s important to note that while the pandemic has changed the nature of work experiences, they do not need to be put on hold.
 For many industries, remote working is a standard in how they conduct business, enabling employees in the same city or across the world to accomplish tasks productively.
 Working virtually may become more of the norm over time across many jobs, and thus providing young people with the experience to perform jobs through video conferencing, instant messaging and phone meetings will only further prepare them for 21st century opportunities.
 All aspects of internships must thus be adjusted to this new way of working to support new workers—whether having virtual lunches or coffees, or more deliberate and frequent check-ins to ensure that questions are answered.